 Master the Stage 4 textbook.
 The Mid-term Evaluation is built around the Stage 4 curriculum.
 Work through every unit of the Korean Language and Culture, Intermediate 2 textbook.
 Do not skip the vocabulary lists, dialogue sections, or the reading passages at the end of each unit.
 These are the source material for the test.

-Practice 200-character writing.
-The writing section asks you to produce a structured paragraph.
-Get comfortable with the 200-character length.
+Practice 100-character writing.
+The writing section gives you two integrated prompts that you answer in a short paragraph of up to 100 characters.
+Get comfortable with that length.
 Practice by writing short responses to prompts from the Stage 4 textbook: describe a visit to a government office, explain how to open a bank account, or summarize a workplace situation.
 Read your writing back and check the grammar against the textbook examples.

 Work through official sample questions.
 The Korea Immigration Foundation publishes sample questions (견본 문제) for the Mid-term Evaluation on kiiptest.org.
 These are the most accurate preparation material available.
 Work through the sample questions before your test date.
 They show you the question format, the level of vocabulary expected, and the type of writing prompts used.